 Intervening between the first two blocks is a two-week dissection Boot Camp.
 During Boot Camp, groups of four students dissect one body cavity (either thorax or abdomen) and one limb (either upper or lower limb) and present that material to their peers who dissected the other region.
 There are formative and summative assessments at the end of weeks 1 and 2 respectively.
 The Boot Camp culminates with a body donor memorial service where students and donor families gather to recognize the contributions of our donors.

-After their first dissection, students are asked to write a reflection about their “first cut” experience, and every second year a Reflections book is published by the medical students.
+After their first dissection, students are asked to write a reflection about their “first cut” experience, and approximately every second year a Reflections an internal, peer reviewed book is published by the medical students.
 These books are distributed to the donor families at the memorial service.

 Our research has found that our medical students learn as well with HoloAnatomy as they do in the cadaver lab but with less time invested.
 This has enabled us to integrate equal amounts of radiology and physical exam and ultrasound in every GARLA session.